Support during your cancer treatment

 Oncocoaches

 Oncocoaches are nurses specialised in oncology.
-They will visit you for an introductory conversation, after which you can turn to them for personal guidance and support.
+They will visit you for an introductory meeting, after which you can turn to them for personalised support.

-You can contact your oncocoach for, among other things:
+You can contact your oncocoach, among other things, for:

-• More information about examinations, treatment, side effects, etc.
+• additional information about examinations, treatment and possible side effects

-• Discussion of possible side effects of treatment
+• discussing possible side effects of a treatment

-• Preventive tips and treatment of side effects
+• preventive advice and management of side effects

-• Planning a pampering session in the hospital's pampering room
+• planning a pampering moment in the hospital’s wellness room

 Available Monday to Friday from 8:30 am to 3:00 pm.